Kronos ransomware removal instructions

-Kronos is a piece of malicious software, a new variant of the Ouroboros ransomware.
-It is designed to encrypt data and demand a ransom for its recovery (i.e. payment for decryption tools/software).
-During the encryption process, all files are appended with this ransomware's developers' email address, victims' unique ID number and ".KRONOS" - ".Email=[email@example.com]ID=[victim's_ID].KRONOS".
-Therefore, a file like "1.jpg would appear similar to "1.jpg.Email=[firstname.lastname@example.org]ID=[ALEohfnsVHCbRp8].KRONOS".
-Once this process is complete, a text file titled "HowToDecrypt.txt" is dropped into every affected folder.
+Kronos is malicious software and a new variant of Ouroboros ransomware.
+It is designed to encrypt data and demand ransom payments for its recovery (i.e., payment for decryption tools/software).
+During the encryption process, all files are appended with the ransomware developer's email address, victim's unique ID number, and ".KRONOS" extension (format: ".Email=[email@example.com]ID=[victim's_ID].KRONOS").
+Therefore, "1.jpg might be renamed to a filename such as "1.jpg.Email=[firstname.lastname@example.org]ID=[ALEohfnsVHCbRp8].KRONOS".
+Once this process is complete, a text file called "HowToDecrypt.txt" is stored in every affected folder.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-Elder, DEADMIN LOCKER, oo7 are a few examples of ransomware similar to Kronos.
-In fact, all malware of this type shares key traits; they all encrypt data and demand payment.
-Main differences between them include, the cryptographic algorithm they use (symmetric or asymmetric) and the size of the ransom.
-Usually, the latter range between three-digit and four-digit sums.
-Digital currencies (e.g. cryptocurrencies, pre-paid vouchers, etc.) are preferred by cyber criminals, as transactions of such are difficult/impossible to trace.
-Unless, a ransomware is still in development and/or has certain flaws/bugs - manual decryption (without the interference of the cyber criminals) is not possible.
-To protect files against data encrypting or damaging infections, it is recommended to keep backups in remote servers and/or unplugged storage devices.
-Due to both being liable to damage, it is best to store multiple backup copies in different locations.
+Elder, DEADMIN LOCKER, and oo7 are just some examples of ransomware infections similar to Kronos.
+In fact, all malware of this type shares key traits: they encrypt data and demand payments.
+Main differences include cryptographic algorithm used (symmetric or asymmetric) and size of ransom.
+Usually, the latter ranges between three-digit and four-digit sums.
+Digital currencies (e.g. cryptocurrencies, pre-paid vouchers, etc.) are preferred by cyber criminals, as these transactions are difficult/impossible to trace, unless the ransomware is still in development and/or has certain flaws/bugs - manual decryption (without the involvement of cyber criminals) is not possible.
+To protect files against data encryption and damaging infections, keep backups on remote servers and/or unplugged storage devices.
+These are also liable to damage, and so you should store multiple backup copies in different locations.

 How did ransomware infect my computer?